olvap80/InstantRTOS/README.md

 In contrast the simplest [Coroutine in InstantRTOS](https://github.com/olvap80/InstantRTOS/blob/main/InstantCoroutine.h) requires only sizeof(short) for holding own state and no dynamic memory allocation.

+InstantRTOS implements low-memory, fast-switching statckless coroutines to do cooperative multitasking efficienly on any platform.
+Coroutines are nice structural replacement for finite state machines (FSMs), since natural flow control statements are used instead of the mess of state/event transitions.

 ## Where is HAL?
 What about registers and peripherals?